codepath/android_guides/Mobile-Screen-Archetypes.md

 Streams usually require the following components:

- * Sending network requests to retrieve lists of content data to display
+ * Sending network requests to retrieve lists of content data to display (see: [[sending requests|Sending and Managing Network Requests]])
- * Creating a list of items based on that source data including displaying text and media
+ * Creating a list of items based on that source data including displaying text and media (see: [[listview|Using an ArrayAdapter with ListView]])
- * Handling cases where the user wants to view more information on a piece of content
+ * Handling cases where the user wants to view more information on a piece of content (see: [[events|http://guides.codepath.com/android/Basic-Event-Listeners]])
  * Allowing the user to take primary actions on this content such as deleting or editing
- * Optimizing the display of items such that scrolling the stream is smooth
+ * Optimizing the display of items such that scrolling the stream is smooth (see: [[viewholder|Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern]]

 **Examples:**